Jakob-Lindstrom/svinabot/README.md

 - **Remote Access**: Sometimes I’m not around, but my friends want to play.
 This bot lets them start, stop, or update game servers directly through Discord.

-## Features

-- **Start/Stop Game Servers**: Only one game server can run at a time, and my friends can easily start or stop the servers whenever they want.

-- **Update Game Servers**: Keeping game servers updated is a pain, but the bot has commands to update them remotely.

-- **Show Current IP**: The bot can display the server's current IP address so my friends always know where to connect.

 ## Getting Started

 ### Prerequisites